pytorch/torchtune/docs/source/_templates/_recipe_template.rst

 .. * `glossary_distrib`

-If you're interested in an overview of our memory optimization features, check out our  :ref:`memory optimization overview<memory_optimisation_overview_label>`!
+If you're interested in an overview of our memory optimization features, check out our  :ref:`memory optimization overview<memory_optimization_overview_label>`!